-‘RHOA’ Star Sheree Whitfield Slapped With $300K In Back Taxes; Reality Star In Serious Debt
+‘RHOA’ Star Sheree Whitfield Slapped With $300K In Back Taxes, Reality Star In Serious Debt

 A photo posted by Shereé Whitfield (@shereewhitfield) on

-After the Bravo salaries of The Real Housewives of Atlanta were leaked online, it is not public knowledge that Sheree Whitfield was the second lowest-paid cast member, behind Porsha Williams, according to reports by the Inquisitr.
+After the Bravo salaries of The Real Housewives of Atlanta had been leaked online, it is not public knowledge that Sheree Whitfield was the second lowest-paid cast member, behind Porsha Williams, according to reports by the Inquisitr.

 Kandi Buress, another cast member, makes a cool million dollars more than Whitfield.
 Burress raked in $1.8 million, while Whitfield only made $800K for her appearance on Season 9.